LoneWolf008S/AVA/README.md

-# AVA
+# AVA - Advanced Voice Assistant

-An (not so) advanced voice assistant made for impractical purposes.
+An (not so) advanced voice assistant made for practice and entertainment purposes.